What to expect as Italy's political crisis unfolds

 NEW ELECTIONS

-If no viable alternative to the current government emerges, the president will have no choice but to call new elections, possibly as soon as late October.
+If no viable alternatives to the current government materialize, the president will have no choice but to call new elections, possibly as soon as late October.

 That's the scenario that Salvini wants, because it could make him prime minister.
 Judging by recent polls, his League could win more than 50 percent of the vote in a right-wing alliance with Forza Italia and the far-right Brothers of Italy.